blog

 Problems diagnosed and solutions found at our 'Keighley Food Conversation'

-On 16th of September, EALC and the Food Farming and Countryside Commision organised a 'Food Conversation' in Central Keighley
+On 16th of September, EALC and the Food Farming and Countryside Commission organised a 'Food Conversation' in Central Keighley

 Food is at the centre of some of the biggest challenges we face.
 Food security, diet-related ill health, the impact on nature and climate of food production, food bank usage, and other related issues are some of the most common and urgent political issues for ordinary people.
 However, successive UK governments have failed to act boldly on this issue.
 Our 'Keighley Food Conversation' gives citizens, who live and work in Keighley, an opportunity to demonstrate what they really want from the food system.